A Good Word Wednesday

 A little bit of goodness, encouragement and hope in your mailbox today.

-Where do you hear God speak to you most often?
-HEAR.
+SEEN.
 It’s Your Good Word for Your Wednesday.

 Wednesday in the Word